 If you have a Mac, you can create your invitation in Apple Calendar.
 If you have a PC, you can create it in Outlook.
 For Google Calendar, you'll create the URL directly from your calendar application (you'll need to be logged into your Google account to do this) -- it doesn't matter which type of computer you have.

-Open Apple Calendar and click on the "+" sign in the top left corner of the window.
+Open Apple Calendar and click on the "+" sign in the bottom right corner of the window.
 A pop-up will appear.
-Enter the name of your event in the "Create Quick Event" box and hit return/enter on your keyboard.
+Enter the name of your event in the "New Event" text box and hit return/enter on your keyboard.
 This will create an event on your calendar, but it will place the event on the current date and time and leave the rest of the details blank.
 You'll need to change this information to reflect the details of your event (more on that in the next section).

 Step 2: Set Details for Your Event